Internships and Financial Aid

 Most internships, fellowships, and scholarships require nomination by the university.
 If you are interested in any of them please contact the faculty advisor for information.
 This list is not exclusive.
 Faculty learn of new opportunities throughout the year.

-Dr. Jonathan Rosenberg is the campus coordinator for the Alaska Universities Legislative Internship Program provides a unique opportunity for UAF students to gain valuable, direct experience in government by serving on the staff of a member of the Alaska State House or Senate.
+Dr. Amy Lovecraft is the campus coordinator for the Alaska Universities Legislative Internship Program, which provides a unique opportunity for UAF students to gain valuable, direct experience in government by serving on the staff of a member of the Alaska State House or Senate.
 Every year three UAF students are selected to spend spring semester in Juneau, where they work closely with the professional legislative staff for the entire fifteen-week session.
 Students also participate in a seminar in which they receive instruction on state government and legislative politics, meet state government officials, and share their experiences with other interns.
 The internship provides a stipend to cover transportation and living expenses.
 Students earn 12 upper division credits in political science.

 Current internship opportunities are available at these websites: